Hearst Television: Television production

 Hearst Television also produces the weekly public-affairs program Matter of Fact with Soledad O'Brien.
 Outside of the Hearst stations and A&E, the show is distributed in national broadcast syndication by Sony Pictures Television.

 In 2019, former Today consumer affairs reporter Jeff Rossen joined Hearst as a multi-platform consumer affairs reporter, whose reports (which as of April 2020, include COVID-19 pandemic consumer issue Q&A segments) are syndicated throughout the chain, in addition to full-scale semi-annual consumer specials that are also carried by Hearst Television stations.

 Hearst once owned Hearst-Argyle Television Productions, a producer and distributor of syndicated programming.
 As part of Hearst-Argyle's acquisition of KCRA-TV in Sacramento, the company also acquired Kelly News & Entertainment, which was merged into Hearst-Argyle Television Productions.
 In January 2001, NBC Enterprises and Hearst-Argyle agreed to merge their production and distribution operations into a joint venture majority-owned by NBC; this followed a December 2000 deal between the NBC-owned stations, Gannett, and Hearst-Argyle to develop programming.
-NBC Enterprises continued to produce some programming from a Hearst-Argyle facility near Boston until June 2003.
+NBC Enterprises continued to produce some programming from the WCVB-TV studios in Needham, Massachusetts until June 2003.

 On January 6, 2017, Hearst acquired majority control of Charleston, South Carolina-based syndicator Litton Entertainment, which has control of four of the five E/I-compliant Saturday morning blocks on the five major broadcast networks (also encompassing a best-of package in syndication called Go Time), along with being a syndicator of traditional programming.
 The deal closed on February 1.
 Hearst acquired the remaining interest in Litton in 2021; in January 2022, it rebranded the entity—which, in addition to Litton's existing programming, had also taken over production of Matter of Fact with Soledad O'Brien— as Hearst Media Production Group.

+On July 23, 2026, it was announced that Nexstar Media Group's CBS affiliates in seven markets would switch to digital subchannels owned by Hearst and Forum Communications (for North Dakota) effective August 1.